bilal-fazlani/commanddotnet/CommandDotNet.Tests/FeatureTests/README.md

     }
 }
 ```
-We inject the `TestOutputs` property so we can capture the arguments passed to the command to compare against expectations.  (see more below)
+We inject the `TestCaptures` property so we can capture the arguments passed to the command to compare against expectations.  (see more below)

-`TestOutputs` is a wrapper for a dictionary keyed by typed.
+`TestCaptures` is a wrapper for a dictionary keyed by typed.
 Only one instance of any type can be captured.
 Classes like ClubResult are useful for capturing the content from multiple arguments.

 ## Testing help output